 Images are extremely important for all aspects of your online presence.
 They affect your search ranking, your business profile, and your ability to establish credibility as a remodeler or builder and ultimately convert online leads into customers.

-What we typically see when we onboard a new customer at Deep Drawer, could be a GC, real estate developer or an interior designer, is that lots of images are available and posted on our clients old websites, but they are not properly organized or labeled.
-And by labeling I don't just mean putting the name of the project as the title of the gallery, I mean labeling and tagging each image so that search engines can understand what's in it.
+What we typically see when we onboard a new customer at Deep Drawer is that lots of images are available and posted on our clients' old websites, but they are not properly organized or labeled.
+And by labeling we don't just mean putting the name of the project as the title of the gallery, I mean labeling and tagging each image so that search engines can understand what's in it.
 To humans, a picture may be worth 1000 words.... but to a search bot, a picture without a descriptive file name or tag is basically meaningless.
 Make sure your website and business profile includes images that help users understand what services you offer, and that those images are properly categorized on the backend.

 Pop Quiz: can you tell Google what's in this picture?